codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

-## Monitor deployments for selected GitOps application
+## Monitor deployments for selected Argo CD application

 Monitor an ongoing deployment for the selected application, and review its historical deployments.
 The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labeled **Current Version** at the top.